-The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union (EU) received royal assent on May 16, 2017.
+The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union (EU) was provisionally applied on September 21, 2017.
 Under CETA, Canada and the EU agreed to establish a number of origin quotas to allow for specific quantities of some products to receive preferential tariff treatment if the products meet certain conditions.
-In accordance with CETA, Canada and the EU will process imports of origin quota-eligible products on a first-come, first-served basis.

 - Date Modified: